 With everything going on in life, screen time, while it provided me with time to relax, just made everything worse!

-My once calm, loving daughter became an absolute terror right before my eyes.
+My once calm, loving daughter, K, became an absolute terror right before my eyes.
 Screaming because her favorite show wouldn’t play or because mama turned the TV off and told her it was time for school.
 Throwing big temper tantrums because the remote wouldn’t work or the tablet had froze.

 It was horrible, absolutely horrible.